Use the amount of benefits expected for that month.

 - Divide assigned hours for calendar month (Step 3) by 4.
 Round up to nearest hour.

-The FLSA calculation of hours is done using Work Experience/Work First/Community Service Worksheet (Form 4044).
+The FLSA calculation of hours is done using for IL444-4044, Work Experience/Community Service Worksheet.

 As long as the individual works the hours calculated by Form 4044, they meet the Core requirement.